jgiors/testbed.game/docs/TDD/Regions.md

 ### Motivation

 While working on this project, I had an idea to recurse in regions within a region instaed of recursing by each cell (if this is not clear, continue on and come back to this later).
 I was about to implement cells (as class engine::Cell), but I realized that there is a significant and fundamental difference between the two concepts.
-Hence, I need to delve into the design requirements in detail and see what emerges.

 ### Cells